Making the Most of Virtual Visitation

 If you are contending with issues surrounding custody or parenting time, the legal team at the Law Offices of Peter Van Aulen is here for you.
 In addition, if you are seeking a divorce, we can also provide you the representation you need in such a case.

-You can schedule an initial consultation with a custody attorney at the Law Offices of Peter Van Aulen any time that is convenient to you by calling us at (201) 845-7400.
-There is no fee charged for an initial consultation and case evaluation with an attorney from our firm.
+You can schedule a free initial consultation with a custody attorney at the Law Offices of Peter Van Aulen any time that is convenient to you by calling us at (201) 845-7400.